cs4560-utah-sp24/test/README.md

 The tests
 ---------

-You can find the tests themselves in `src/`.
-The `chapterN-base-tests.md` file always contains tests for the base browser from the book for Chapter N. You should get those passing first.
-The `chapterN-exercise-X-tests.md` file contains the tests for the named exercise.
-Before doing those, read through the file itself.
+You can find the tests themselves folders `ch01` through `ch10`.
+The `base.md` file always contains tests for the base browser from the book.
+You should get those passing first.
+The `ex-X.md` file contains the tests for the named exercise.
+Before doing those, look at the file.
 It may indicate additional functions you have to implement for testing (beyond those of the book itself) or have hints, additional rules, or further explanations.
-You'll be graded on passing both the `base` and `exercise` tests.
+You'll be graded on passing both the "base" and "exercise" tests.

 The full list of exercises planned to assign in CS 4560 are: